Faculty Evaluation Plan, Department of Linguistics

 General policy concerning teaching loads is determined by the Department and the College, within budgetary limitations.
 Reductions may be made for departmental administration, phased retirement, or sponsored research.

-Each faculty member is asked to teach four courses a year distributed between the undergraduate and graduate levels.
+Each tenured or tenure-track faculty member is asked to teach four courses a year, and each teaching faculty member is asked to teach six courses a year, distributed between the undergraduate and graduate levels.
 Normally, this includes at least one undergraduate course a year.
-This teaching load is based upon an assumption that the faculty member is carrying on an active research program and that he or she shares in the service responsibilities of Department faculty.
-The position requires supervision of thesis work at the master's and doctoral levels.
-Each member also directs individual reading and research at the graduate level, and participates in the preparation and assessment of written and oral examinations for the master's and doctoral programs.
+These teaching loads are based upon an assumption that the faculty member is carrying on an active research program and that they share in the service responsibilities of Department faculty with effort allocations determined by their appointmnet.
+A tenured or tenure-tracked position also requires supervision of thesis work at the master's and doctoral levels, directing individual reading and research at the graduate level, and participating in the preparation and assessment of written and oral examinations for the master's and doctoral programs.

 Each faculty member is not only expected to engage in research appropriate to linguistics, and disseminate the results through presentations and professional publications, but also to develop a significant program of research or scholarship.
 They are expected to seek external funding, where appropriate, to support their research.